houssamhh/robot-scene-analyzer/README.md

 - the rule-based coordinator is intentionally simple,
 - YAML parsing assumes a narrow metadata structure,
 - and perception quality depends heavily on the input point cloud and `open3d` processing assumptions.

-## Good Use Cases

-This repo is a good fit for:
-- robotics demos,
-- hackathon prototypes,
-- explainable autonomy experiments,
-- point-cloud UI experiments,
-- and teaching how multi-stage robot reasoning pipelines fit together.

-## Summary

-If you want a compact robotics demo that feels closer to a system than a chatbot, this project gives you:
-- real point-cloud ingestion,
-- interpretable scene summaries,
-- metadata-aware reasoning,
-- retrieval-grounded recommendations,
-- and a UI that makes the full pipeline visible.